 Why does it matter?

 Chronic abdominal pain is a common functional gastrointestinal disorder in childhood and can disrupt the quality of life, school attendance, and family activities of children experiencing it.
-In over 90% of cases, an organic cause for the pain cannot be identified and are therefore considered functional.
+In over 90% of cases, an organic cause for the pain cannot be identified and is therefore considered functional.

 Clinically Relevant Bottom Line: